Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons

 We can find valid approximations for the inertial obliquity $\theta$ and longitude $\psi$, either as a function of $\Delta s_x$ and $\Delta s_y$, or as a function of $\Delta\alpha_S$ and $\Delta\delta_S$, using the relationship between the two sets of periodic variations, up to order 2:

-Due to the linear terms in $s_x$ and $s_y$ (or in $\alpha_S$ and $\delta_S$), these relations contain some terms proportional to the linear rates $tr_{x/y/\alpha/\delta}$ that we here keep since they ensure a higher degree of precision (e.g.~error $\leq 0.0001^\circ$ for Europa's inertial obliquity compared to the solution obtained with Eq.~(\ref{eq_sintheta}), instead of $0.002^\circ$ without Poisson terms).
+Due to the linear terms in $s_x$ and $s_y$ (or in $\alpha_S$ and $\delta_S$), these relations contain some terms proportional to the linear rates $tr_{x/y/\alpha/\delta}$, or Poisson terms, which we retain since they ensure a higher degree of precision.
+For example, the resulting error on Europa’s inertial obliquity with respect to Eq.~(\ref{eq_sintheta}) is $\leq 0.0001^\circ$ when these terms are included, compared to $0.002^\circ$ when the Poisson terms are omitted.
 For Io, those terms contribute up to $6^\circ$ in $\psi$ after $100$ years, see section \ref{sec_obliquityseries}.